HeshamAmer/robocode01/README.md

 This little project can be used as template for your first [Robocode](http://robocode.sourceforge.net/) robots and automated battles.

+> Blockquote

 For example it should be a good starting point for a tournament in your company...

 Development preparations or how to build a new robot
 ----
+1. Download and install the Robocode Jar file from this link: https://sourceforge.net/projects/robocode/files/latest/download?source=files
+2. Run the installation command "java -jar robocode-1.9.3.0-setup.jar" (Change the numbers to your version if needed)
+3. Create a destination folder inside your Robocode (The installed folder from step 2)

-1. Import the Maven project into an IDE of your choice
+4. Import the Maven project into an IDE of your choice into destination folder
-2. Change the name of the `de.metro.TestRobot` Java and properties file to the name of your robot
+5. Change the name of the `de.metro.TestRobot` Java and properties file to the name of your robot
-3. Set the new classname of your robot in the properties file
+6. Set the new classname of your robot in the properties file
-4. Implement a superior robot
+7. Implement a superior robot and rule above them all!
-5. Build the robot jar with the Maven command `mvn clean install`
+8. Build the robot jar with the Maven command `mvn clean install`

 You could also set your own artifact name in the POM file - just make sure it is a unique name.